Simon Helberg

 Notable Works and Milestones

-Helberg won the Critics’ Choice Television Award for Best Supporting Actor in a Comedy Series for his portrayal of Howard Wolowitz on The Big Bang Theory.
-That award reflects peer and critical recognition of his sustained work on a high-profile ensemble television comedy.
+Helberg has won a Critics’ Choice Television Award for Best Supporting Actor in a Comedy Series for his portrayal of Howard Wolowitz on The Big Bang Theory.
+This win cemented his reputation as one of television’s most reliable comedic supporting actors.

 Personal Life